SRCH2/srch2-ngn/documentation/docs/advanced.md

 ##Connecting to SQLite

 The SRCH2 Android SDK supports automatic generation of indexes from SQLite database tables.
-Additionally, the SRCH2 search server will create triggers inside each table connected to the SRCH2 Android SDK that enables automatic observation of the change's the tables data, much like how it is possible to register a *android.database.ContentObserver* within the Android SDK.
+Additionally, the SRCH2 search server will create triggers inside each table connected to the SDK that enables automatic observation of the change's the tables data, much like how it is possible to register a *android.database.ContentObserver* within the Android SDK.
 To do so, extend the abstract class *com.srch2.android.sdk.SQLiteIndexable* in your Android application project: this class, like